As adventures go, a journey to the polar regions is a big one! But which frozen frontier should you pick?

 The Arctic: Explorers tend to come to the Arctic in the hope of spotting a majestic polar bear.
 Aside from these cream-coloured giants, there are masses of other creatures to see too.

-In the ocean, you’ll find walruses, several species of seal and 17 different kinds of whales, including belugas, orcas and mythical-looking narwhals.
+In the ocean, you’ll find walruses, several species of seal and 17 kinds of whales, including belugas, orcas and mythical-looking narwhals.
 Whereas on land you might find Arctic foxes and hares, Svalbard reindeer and an abundance of birdlife, including puffins.

 Antarctica: Penguins have the real pull when it comes to wildlife watching in Antarctica.
 Look out for Adélie, chinstrap, Gentoo, king and macaroni species across the peninsula, as well as the elusive emperor penguin.